varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   If you already have tools in place to analyze NCSA Common log format, ``varnishncsa`` can be used to print the SHMLOG in this format.
+   If you already have tools in place to analyze NCSA Common log format, ``varnishncsa`` can be used to print the VSL in this format.
    ``varnishncsa`` dumps everything pointing to a certain domain and subdomains.

    Filtering works similar to ``varnishlog``.